 Who it will be shared with

-The Trust is also required to explain to you what rights you have to control how we use your information and this information can be found on the Trust website here.
+The Trust is also required to explain to you what rights you have to control how we use your information.

 The 'Smart with Your Heart – Listening to the messages from Patients with Heart Failure' initiative is a service evaluation project aiming to assess the impact of early detection of pre-hospital deteriorating health, in patients previously admitted with heart failure.